Peacebuilding

 Generating and disseminating evaluation evidence with the UN Peacebuilding Fund

-To generate new evidence on peacebuilding and encourage more evidence-informed decision-making in the field, in 2021 3ie and the International Security and Development Center have launched a new evidence program focused on the work of the United Nations Peacebuilding Fund (PBF).
+To generate new evidence on peacebuilding and encourage more evidence-informed decision-making in the field, in 2021 3ie and the International Security and Development Center launched a new evidence program focused on the work of the United Nations Peacebuilding Fund (PBF).
 The Peacebuilding Fund Impact Evaluation, Learning and Dissemination (PeaceFIELD) initiative is organized around three pillars: 1) capacity development, 2) impact evaluations, and 3) policymaker engagement.

 The initiative is working on impact evaluation case studies in Guatemala, on the Mali/Niger Border, Sierra Leone/Guinea border, and Sudan.
 Impact evaluation cases were selected with an eye toward addressing key thematic learning priorities of the PBF: issues related to land tenure; women's role in peacebuilding; security sector reform; and local justice mechanisms.
 The PeaceFIELD team has traveled to Sudan, Guatemala, Niger, Sierra Leone, and Guinea to work with data collection partners supporting these evaluations.